Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Evaluation of the redshift distribution

 Figure~\ref{fig:nz} shows the stacked estimator $\hat{N}(z)$ of the redshift distribution for each code compared to the true redshift distribution $\tilde{N}(z)$, where the stacked estimator has been smoothed for each code in the plot using a kernel density estimate (KDE) with a bandwidth chosen by Scott's Rule \citep{Scott:1992} in order to minimize visual differences in small-scale features; the quantiative statistics, however, are calculated using the empirical CDF which is not smoothed.

 Many of the codes, including all the model-fitting approaches and \annz, \gpz, \metaphor, and \skynet\ from the data-driven camp, overestimate the redshift density at $z \sim 1.4$.
-This behavior is a consequence of the $4000$ \AA\ break passing through the gap between the $z$ and $y$ filters, which induces a genuine discontinuity in the $z - y$ colour as a function of redshift that can sway the \pzpdf\ estimates in the absence of bluer spectral features.
+This behavior is a consequence of the $4000$ \AA\ break passing through the gap between the $z$ and $y$ filters, which induces a\boldblue{dramatic rise and fall} in the $z - y$ colour as a function of redshift\boldblue{.
+With a dearth of strong spectral features blue-ward of the 4000 \AA\ break in most galaxy SEDs, the degeneracies on either side of the peak in $z - y$ colour tend to broaden the redshift PDFs near $z \sim 1.4$, which can lead to the ``bump'' seen in the stacked $\hat{N}(z)$ estimate.}

 \annz, \gpz, and \metaphor\ feature exaggerated peaks and troughs relative to the training set, a potential sign of overtraining.
 Further investigation on overtraining is needed, if present this is an obstacle that may be overcome with adjustment of the implementation.